Fly America Act

-(1) Information on bilateral or multilateral air transportation agreements impacting United States Government procured transportation can be accessed at http://www.gsa.gov/openskies; and
+- Information on bilateral or multilateral air transportation agreements impacting United States Government procured transportation can be accessed through the U.S. General Services Administration - Fly America Act; and

-(2) If determined appropriate, GSA may periodically issue FTR Bulletins providing further guidance on bilateral or multilateral air transportation agreements impacting United States Government procured transportation.
-These bulletins may be accessed at http://www.gsa.gov/bulletins.
+- If determined appropriate, GSA may periodically issue FTR Bulletins providing further guidance on bilateral or multilateral air transportation agreements impacting United States Government procured transportation.
+These bulletins may be accessed through the U.S. General Services Administration - GSA Bulletins.

 For further information regarding the Fly America Act as well as answers to frequently asked questions, please view the full 41 CFR 301-10.131 through 301-10.143 text.
 You may also contact your post-award grant accountant in Sponsored Projects for information about the Fly America Act.